naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Clara: Plus this was shortly before we were around.

-Arrietty: Granted, you had some design concept drawn but we weren't ready yet.
+Arrietty: Granted, at least you had some design concept drawn but we weren't ready yet.

 Selena: Come on!
 Enough with the chatter!
 Let's show 'em already!